voidCounter/wels-ui/README.md

 }
 ```

-3. Add the following to the tsconfig.json file.
+3. Add the following in the `tsconfig.json` file.
 If the file does not exist, create it.
+In nextjs, `"jsx": "preserve"` will work fine.
+The `jsx` property specifies how TypeScript should handle JSX syntax in TypeScript files.

 ```json
 {